objectmikael/Columbia-University-Fintech-2023/Module 1/Weekly Challenges/Zip_Co_Limited_Case_Study.md

 ## Business Activities

 * What specific financial problem is the company or project trying to solve?
-	- Zip Co aims to address the issue of inflexibility in traditional payment methods by offering POS financing.
-Zip's main offering is a BNPL service through interest-free installment plans.
+	- Zip Co aims to address the issue of inflexibility in traditional payment methods by offering Point-of-Sale(POS) financing.
+Zip's main offering is a Buy-Now-Play-Later(BNPL) service through interest-free installment plans.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 	- The intended customer base for Zip Co includes consumers who want a more flexible and modern approach to financing their purchases.